kwatry/api-documentation/README.md

 5. Upgrade your account to become an [iOKids Partner](https://iokids.net/partners) and go live!

-APIs and Documenentation - Copyright 2017, Dynepic Inc. - All rights reserved
+APIs and Documentation - Copyright 2017, Dynepic Inc. - All rights reserved